BET on Independence: Introduction

+Although theories for copula and contingency tables are well-developed, we are not aware of similar approach or results in statistical literature.

 We also note that the BEStat approach is closely related to computing.
 In current computing systems, each decimal number is coded as a sequence of binary bits, which is exactly the binary expansion of that number.
-This connection means that one can carry out the BEStat procedures by operating directly on the bits.
+This connection means that one can carry out the BEStat procedures by operating directly over bits.
 Since bitwise operations are one of the most efficient operations in current computing systems, we are able to develop computationally efficient implementations of the proposed method.
-The detailed algorithm is described in a separate paper \citep{zhao2017fast}, and it improves the speed of existing methods by orders of magnitude.
+The detailed algorithm is described in a separate paper \citep{zhao2019fast}, and it improves the speed of existing methods by orders of magnitude.

-This paper is organized in as follows: Section~\ref{sec: sudden} explains the problems of the clustering intuition and non-uniform consistency.
-Section~\ref{sec: bestat} introduces the concept and basic theory in the framework of BEStat.
+This paper is organized in as follows: Section~\ref{sec: sudden} explains the problem of non-uniform consistency.
+Section~\ref{sec: bestat} introduces the concept and basic theory in the framework of BEStat and BET.
 Section~\ref{sec: maxbet} studies the Max BET procedure and its properties.
 Section~\ref{sec: computing} connects the BEStat framework to current computing system.
 Section~\ref{sec: numerical}, Section~\ref{sec: stars} and Section~\ref{sec: tcga} illustrate the procedure with simulated and real data studies.
 Section~\ref{sec: summary} concludes the paper with discussions of future work.
 The proofs can be found in the supplementary file.